Giddybird/xrayid/README.md

 # xrayid

-Overview:
+## Overview:
 Neural Networks allow for a whole new world of classification solutions.
 Neural networks can pick up on patterns sometimes beyond the human eye.
-The challenge today is bringing a neural network to bear
+The challenge today is bringing a neural network to bear on identifying pnenomia in a human lung.

 ## Business Problem: